quxiaofeng/imreadeval/README.md

 PS.
 If you use `anaconda`, please install dependencies before `pip install`.
 The default dependency install is `pip` based.

+Or just clone this repo, if you want to use updated version.

 ## Packages Evaluated

 - Pillow https://github.com/python-pillow/Pillow